danik4985/frenchulator/README.md

 ![how did this happen](https://cdn.discordapp.com/attachments/733703994018496564/843066260408500254/Snimek_z_2021-05-15_12-03-49.png)

 ### How?
-This translator relies on several modules to translate numbers from french to english and turn words into numbers.
+This calculator relies on several modules to translate numbers from french to english and turn words into numbers.
 It also uses math.js to evaluate the result.
 It might take a few seconds to calculate your equasion.

 ## Instalation